mecid/mecid.github.io/_posts/2021-05-12-combining-multiple-combine-publishers-in-swift.md

 On the other hand, the zip operator sends a new value only when all the publishers emit new values.

 #### MergeMany
-*Merge* is another helpful Combine operator that you can use to join a few different publishers with the same output type.
+*Merge* is another helpful operator provided by the Combine framework that you can use to join a few different publishers with the same output type.
 I often use the merge operator while fetching locally cached data and fetching new data from the webserver.

 ```swift
 final class FavoritesViewModel: ObservableObject {